CDSoft/pp/src/pp.md

      stored (otherwise Pandoc won't find them)
    - e.g.: `outputpath/img/diag42`

-2. the document is not self contained, i.e. the CSS and images are stored appart from the document:
+2. the document is not self contained, i.e. the CSS and images are stored apart from the document:
    - the CSS path shall be relative to the output document
    - the image path in diagrams shall be relative to output document in HTML